In thinking about purpose-driven writing, I wrote previously about how the planning differs and here I want to dig into that more.

 Agency: From Deadlines to Goal-Setting

 Again, removing teacher-mandated deadlines doesn’t mean we live in a fantastical realm next to that lovely mouse trap.
 It means we moved from relying on those teacher-made deadlines toward teaching students how to set deadlines for themselves.
 The purpose then shifts from “teaching how to meet the urgent pressures of real life deadlines” to “being taught how to pace yourself, resist procrastination, plan time for revision, and get to know what you need time for when writing.”
 There is time to meet the former and never enough time to learn the latter.
 And the reality is kids will learn, like with reading, some genres take a lot of time and attention and some they can just bang out, as they get to know themselves as writers.

 You will feel tension and uncertainty at first, but the payoff is worth it if you can see student struggles (or reflect on your own as a writer) to teach strategies that help kids overcome those common, natural writing pitfalls, sand traps and dead ends.

 I was an eternal procrastinator.
 I learned from teaching this way to overcome this.

 Ha!
 Who am I kidding?
 In my personal life I still can be found writing and sending in papers moments before a deadline, but not when it comes to my students.

-For our Performance Based Assessment Task, which has a hard deadline at the end of February, I had students choose their texts the last days of October.
+For our Performance Based Assessment Task, which has a hard deadline at the end of February (because our school schedules their “thesis defense panels” for specific days), I had students choose their texts the last days of October.
 We began reading (46 different books across 4 classes!
 Which I loved and regretted every single moment) in November.
 They began writing once they felt they saw a theme by collecting evidence, etc., and then almost everyone was ready to start writing by late January.